Eliza Lynch: Life after the war, and death

-After being taken prisoner she was taken on board a ship called the Princesa (Princess) to Asuncion, where she was banished from the nation by the newly established provisional government, constituted by Paraguayans who had fought in favour of the allied forces and against López's army.
+After being taken prisoner she was taken on board a ship called the Princesa (Princess) to Asunción, where she was banished from the nation by the newly established provisional government, constituted by Paraguayans who had fought in favour of the allied forces and against López's army.
 She returned to Europe with her remaining children; and after five years, and under promises of the then-elected Paraguayan president Juan Bautista Gill that she would be respected, she decided to return to Paraguay to settle there and try to claim her former property.
 Upon arrival, however, she was tried and banished from the country permanently by President Gill.
 It was during these events that she wrote her book.

 Eliza Lynch died in obscurity in Paris on 25 July 1886.
 Over one hundred years later, her body was exhumed and brought back to Paraguay where the dictator General Alfredo Stroessner proclaimed her a national heroine.
 Her remains are now located in the national cemetery "Cementerio de la Recoleta".

 Legacy and historical perception

 Some historians believe that Eliza Lynch was responsible for inducing Francisco Solano López to start the Paraguayan War.
 During her time as First Lady, Eliza Lynch educated Paraguayan society in many European customs and was largely responsible for the introduction of social events and clubs.
 She is considered a prominent figure of the war for her support of the troops and her willingness to remain with López until the bitter end.
-She also introduced the protocol dinners with the ambassadors and ordered to composed several songs as London Karape.
-This music endures until now.
+She also introduced the protocol dinners with the ambassadors and ordered the composition of several songs as London Karape.
+This music has endured until now.
 She transformed the Paraguayan woman into her way of dressing and thinking.
 Lynch is known as Madam or Madama Lynch in Paraguay due to her European origins, the fact that she never married López, and the implications of her past as a courtesan.